jbatnozic/ztcpp/README.md

 ### Why ZTCpp?
 While `libzt` is a great and capable tool, its C-based API is very low-level and thus not always the most comfortable to use.
-In some places it can be confusing if you're not very familiar with the [Berkley socket model](https://en.wikipedia.org/wiki/Berkeley_sockets).
+In some places it can be confusing if you're not very familiar with the [Berkeley socket model](https://en.wikipedia.org/wiki/Berkeley_sockets).

 # License
 MIT (see [LICENSE](https://github.com/jbatnozic/ztcpp/blob/master/LICENSE)).
-The licence applies ONLY to files in this repository, and NOT to the library being wrapped (libzt).
+The license applies ONLY to files in this repository, and NOT to the library being wrapped (libzt).

 # Instructions